-This page provides an overview of global initiatives managed by DFAT’s Resources and Energy section.
+Below is an overview of global initiatives currently managed by DFAT.
 The overall budget estimates for Australian support to the extractives sector includes global, regional and country-specific initiatives.
 Additional information is available on relevant country and regional program pages.

 Extractive Industries Transparency Initiative (EITI)

 The EITI assists countries to gain the maximum benefit from their resource wealth by promoting structures for open and accountable management of natural resource revenues.
 It is an international coalition of governments, multilateral organisations, companies and civil society.
 Countries implementing the EITI Standard publish reports reconciling the monies companies pay with those received by governments.
-There are now 46 EITI implementing countries including several countries in our region: Indonesia, Mongolia, Myanmar, PNG, Philippines, Solomon Islands and East Timor.
+There are currently 51 EITI implementing countries including several countries in our region: Indonesia, Mongolia, Myanmar, PNG, Philippines, Solomon Islands and East Timor.

 IMF Topical Trust Fund on Managing Natural Resource Wealth

 The IMF Topical Trust Fund on Managing Natural Resource Wealth (MNRW TTF) delivers technical assistance to resource-rich developing countries for improved macroeconomic and fiscal management.
 Australia provided $5 million to the USD 25 million Phase 1, which ended 30 April 2017.
 Other donors to the fund included the European Commission, Kuwait, the Netherlands, Norway, Oman and Switzerland.
 Technical assistance was provided through the MNRW TTF Phase 1 under five areas:

 - macro-fiscal policy and public financial management specific to resource-rich countries;